Fortriu: Roman Iron Age

 Fortriu is first recorded by the Roman author Ammianus Marcellinus, who writing in c.
-392 used the Latin name Verturiones to describe one of the two gentes or "peoples" of the Picts who took part in the Barbarian Conspiracy of 367-368.
+392 used the Latin name Verturiones to describe one of the two gentes or "peoples" of the Picts who took part in the Great Conspiracy of 367–368.
 Although alongside the Dicalydones they are clearly described as Pictish, at this time this may just have been a pejorative Roman word for unromanised Britons.
 The Verturiones were probably based like their successors around the Moray Firth.
 It is not clear what relationship they had to earlier peoples documented in the same area, such as the Vacomagi and Decantae surveyed under Agricola in the 1st century and listed in Ptolemy's Geography, but archeological discoveries at Birnie near Elgin indicate that Rome had remained in diplomatic contact with the area throughout the 2nd century.

 The Verturiones may have emerged as part of a pattern seen in other Roman frontier zones such as Germany, where areas beyond the border saw population groups amalgamating into fewer but larger political units.

-As well as the two Pictish groupings, the conspiracy of 367-368 included Scotti from Ireland; Attacotti whose origins are uncertain but likely to have been somewhere within the British Isles; and Franks and Saxons from across the North Sea; suggesting high levels of intercommunication between the Verturiones and the peoples of Ireland and continental Europe.
-The conspiracy may have been caused by a decline in the level if subsidies given to barbarian tribes by the emperor Valentinian.
+As well as the two Pictish groupings, the conspiracy of 367–368 included Scotti from Ireland; Attacotti whose origins are uncertain but likely to have been somewhere within the British Isles; and Franks and Saxons from across the North Sea; suggesting high levels of intercommunication between the Verturiones and the peoples of Ireland and continental Europe.
+The conspiracy may have been caused by a decline in the level of subsidies given to barbarian tribes by the emperor Valentinian.
 The fact that Fullofaudes, the leader of the northern Roman troops, was captured rather than killed suggests that the Pictish invaders may have been motivated mainly by extracting treasure.